Proportional Representation in Rank Aggregation: Preliminaries

 \begin{definition}[Unanimous Proportional Justified Representation] A ranking $\rhd$ satisfies \emph{unanimous proportional justified representation (uPJR)} for a profile $R$ if $u({\succ},\rhd)\geq \lfloor R({\succ})\cdot {m\choose 2}\rfloor$ for all ${\succ}\in\mathcal{R}$. \end{definition}

-The name of this axiom is motivated by the fact that uPJR can be seen as a weakening of proportional justified representation (PJR), a well-known fairness condition for approval-based committee voting \citep{SFF+17a}.
-In more detail, in approval-based committee voting, a set of voters $N=\{1,\dots, n\}$ report approval ballots $A_i\subseteq C$ over the candidates and the goal is to choose a subset of the candidates of predefined size $k$.
-Then, the idea of PJR is that, if a group of voters $S$ is large enough to deserve $\ell$ seats and the voters in $S$ agree on $\ell$ approved candidates, the winning committee should contain at least $\ell$ candidates that are approved by voters in $S$.
-More formally, a committee $W$ satisfies PJR for an approval profile $A$ if $|W\cap \bigcup_{i\in S} A_i|\geq \ell$ for every group of voters $S$ with $|S|\geq \frac{\ell n}{k}$ and $|\bigcap_{i\in S} A_i|\geq \ell$.
+We note that uPJR can be seen as a weakening of proportional justified representation (PJR), a well-known fairness condition for approval-based committee voting \citep{SFF+17a}.
+In this setting, a set of voters $N=\{1,\dots, n\}$ report approval ballots $A_i\subseteq C$ over the candidates and the goal is to choose a subset of the candidates of predefined size $k$.
+Then, PJR requires that, if a group of voters $S$ is large enough to deserve $\ell$ seats and the voters in $S$ agree on $\ell$ approved candidates, the winning committee should contain at least $\ell$ candidates that are approved by voters in $S$.
+More formally, a set of candidates $W$ of size $k$ satisfies PJR for an approval profile $A$ if $|W\cap \bigcup_{i\in S} A_i|\geq \ell$ for every group of voters $S$ with $|S|\geq \frac{\ell n}{k}$ and $|\bigcap_{i\in S} A_i|\geq \ell$.